fernandostc/tm-summit-challenges/content/event_engine/_index.md

 ![Event Engine](/images/setup/event-engine-otp-2.png)

-**3.** Copy the passcode that you was send to your email, paste in the console and click Sign In
+**3.** Copy the passcode that was sent to your email, paste it in the console and click Sign In

 ![Event Engine](/images/setup/event-engine-otp-3.png)